A Pyramid In Scotland? All You Need To Know Before Visiting

 Accessing Prince Alberts Pyramid walk

 The hike starts from Crathie car park.
 From there, you cross the River Dee by the stunning green Iron Bridge, designed by Isambard Kingdom Brunel and built-in 1857.
 In front of you are the main gates for Balmoral Castle.
 You should follow the road to the left for around 800m.
+There is no charge to visit the pyramid in Scotland.

 Once you reach the sign for the distillery, turn right and head up the hill.
 Take another right after 100m, crossing a small bridge into Easter Balmoral village.
 Turn immediately left and continue uphill until you see the signpost (pictured below!) marked ‘To Prince Albert’s Cairn’.